JetBrains/teamcity-documentation/topics/configuring-vcs-roots.md

 </td></tr></table>

-Refer to the following pages for VCS\-specific configuration details:
+Refer to the following pages for VCS-specific configuration details:

 <toc>
 </toc>

 <note>

-Make sure to synchronize the system time at the VCS server, TeamCity server and TeamCity agent (if agent\-side checkout is used) if you use the following version controls:
+Make sure to synchronize the system time at the VCS server, TeamCity server and TeamCity agent (if agent-side checkout is used) if you use the following version control systems:
 * CVS
-* StarTeam (if the audit is disabled or the server version is older than 9.0).
+* StarTeam (if the audit is disabled or the server version is older than 9.0)
-* Subversion repositories connected through externals to the main repository defined in the VCS root.
+* Subversion repositories connected through externals to the main repository defined in the VCS root
 * VSS (all VSS [clients](http://support.microsoft.com/kb/248240) and TeamCity server should have synchronized clocks)

 </note>